Employment and HR Law

 Alex advises on all types of tribunal dispute, with particular emphasis on those matters that are complex or multi-jurisdictional.
 Alex has a particular interest in restrictive covenant enforcement issues and defending claims of high value.

-Shivani is a first year trainee solicitor, currently enjoying her second seat in the Employment department based in the Northampton office.
+Ilaya is a second-year trainee solicitor, currently undertaking her fourth seat in the Employment department in Norwich and Cambridge.

 Nichola is an Associate in the Insolvency and Corporate Recovery (ICR) department.